lowRISC/opentitan/hw/dv/sv/csr_utils/README.md

 csr_spinwait(.ptr(ral.status.fifo_full), .exp_data(1'b0));
 ```

+##### Read and check all CSRs
+The purpose of the `read_and_check_all_csrs` task is to read all valid CSRs from
+the given `uvm_reg_block` and check against their expected values from RAL.
+This
+task is primarily implemented to use after reset, to make sure all the CSRs are
+being reset to the default value.

 ##### Under_reset
 Due to `csr_utils_pkg` is not connected to any interface, methods inside
 this package are not able to get reset information.
 Current the `under_reset`